txt/ase19/docs/provers.md

     - and a _mutant_ generated from combations of _old1_ and _old2_.
     - then anything in the _mutant_ not in _old1_ and _old2_ is a candidate for repair points
     - so cut out the candidates, then ask the satsolver to fill in the missing buts
-- To do very little geneation:
+- To do very little generation:
     - Let _&alpha;_ =  a small set of  _m_ examples
     - Generate large _m<sup>2</sup>_ mutations
       (by finding all differences between all pairs of _&alpha;_).